Ukraine president tells EU to keep off Tymoshenko case

 In the Polish daily Gazeta Wyborcza, Komorowski, the Polish president, said Russia had exploited Ukraine's short-term economic weaknesses to keep it within its orbit, adding to tough statements directed at the Kremlin from various EU officials.

-"The problem is the policy of pressure and blackmail employed towards Ukraine by its eastern neighbour," he said.
+"The problem is the policy of pressure and blackmail employed towards Ukraine by its eastern neighbor," he said.

 Russia has extended numerous loans to Ukraine over the years and tensions over its unpaid gas debts to Moscow have eased since Kiev announced it was abandoning the EU agreement.